 A native Brooklynite (who still roots for the Giants!), Bernie is a graduate of the New York City H.S. of Performing Arts and of Dartmouth College.
 Growing up in a household with an artist, an educator, and an electrical engineer (who moonlighted on the Hammond organ for jazz gigs and on the pipe organ for church services), he had no choice but to be the crazy individual that he currently is!
 He can even be imposed upon to sing, usually a pithy ditty with humorous commentary, or a passionate ballad about unrequited love – a mushy romantic.

 Christa Tinari is a vocalist who enjoys connecting emotionally with audiences as she expresses jazz standards, classic folk rock, and country tunes in a personal way.
-She’s new to the jazz scene and has been blown away by the incredible musicians in the greater Philadelphia area!
-Christa also performs with Cherry Lane Band and is newly affiliated with Musicians Without Borders, an organization which uses community music workshops to bring healing and hope to people impacted by trauma.
+Christa also performs with Cherry Lane Band and is affiliated with Musicians Without Borders, an organization which uses community music workshops to bring healing and hope to people impacted by trauma.
+Christa recently moved to Atlanta, but we still enjoy working with her when she is in town for a visit.
 Christa is founder of PeacePraxis and is an author, educational product developer, and nationally-known bullying and violence prevention specialist.
 Visit Christa’s website.